Leaving a toxic partner.

 So now is the time to break down those obstacles fear is putting in your way, how they control you through fear and actions you can take to break free.

 What makes the narcissist want to manipulate and control you?

-Those on the narcissistic personality disorder spectrum, as you might be aware by now, feel entitled, superior, envy, and need attention, to dominate and be in control, by exploiting others.
-To name a few and they use lots of tactics, traits and manipulation to achieve this, they use a pattern of idolisation, devalue, discard, hoover.
+Those on the narcissist personality disorder spectrum, as you might be aware by now, feel entitled, superior, envious, and they need attention, to dominate and be in control, by exploiting others.
+To name a few and they use lots of tactics, traits and manipulation to achieve this, they use a pattern of idealisation, devalue, discard, hoover.

-They idolise people to start, they mirror you, manipulate you into believing you’ve found the one, you then shower them with positivity, and they return this often in grand amounts, this is how they start your addiction to them.
+They idealise people to start, they mirror you, manipulate you into believing you’ve found the one, give you false hope of a future.
+You then shower them with positivity.
+They return this often in grand amounts.
+This is how they start your addiction to them.

 They devalue people when they realise your not perfect at taking care of their every want and need, that they themselves don’t understand what they want and need.
 They take manipulate to a different level to remain in control over you, and they don’t care for positive or negative attention, just attention, so they feel superior, protecting their false selves.